Dam to DamThis Southern Forest Road Trip started at North Dandalup Dam on Boxing Day 2018.

 Wilga – forgotten forest dot on the map

-Twenty kilometres south is Wilga, an interesting, former timber town nestled in the jarrah forest, now just a shadow of its past.
+Twenty kilometres south is Wilga, an interesting, former timber town nestled in the jarrah forest, now just a shadow of its vibrant past.

 Leaving Winnejup we had to select a new path as the planned Route dead-ended in a farmer’s paddock.
 A regular occurrence.
 Public roads often seem to be subsumed by private property.
 The principle of ‘adverse possession’ (12 years in WA) in action.